Report from the Board of Commissioners

-Throughout 2019, the BOC was engaged in and gave advice on the Company’s plans and strategy.
+Throughout 2020, the BOC continued its engagement and gave advice on the Company’s plans and strategy.
 In compliance with the Financial Service Authority (OJK) Regulation No. 33/POJK.04/2014, the BOC continued to enforce the compliance of the guidelines to each BOC member.
-During the year, the BOC held 6 meetings and 4 separate formal meetings with BOD.
-Within its bi-monthly internal meeting, the BOC discussed various topics ranging from external market conditions and Company’s on-going matters as well as reviewed reports from the Audit Committee and Nomination and Remuneration Committee.
+During the year, the BOC held 6 meetings and 4 separate formal meetings with BOD, in which all of the meetings were conducted online via video conferencing, emails and other online communication methods.
+Within its bi-monthly internal meeting, the BOC discussed various topics ranging from external market conditions and Company’s ongoing matters as well as reviewed reports from the Audit Committee and Nomination and Remuneration Committee (NRC).

 The 4 formal meetings with the BOD were held quarterly to review both quarterly and year to date financial and operating performance.
 During these meetings, strategic plans were reviewed to adapt to market and Company’s situation.
 Actions were then designed to insure delivery of the updated strategic plan.
 Upon completion of these meetings BOC and BOD members were aligned on the results, strategic plan updates and necessary execution actions.

-In performing its duties, the BOC is assisted by the Audit Committee, chaired by William Travis Saucer.
+The BOC is assisted by the Audit Committee, chaired by myself, John Bellis.
 The Audit Committee has consistently placed high priority on Good Corporate Governance practices (GCG).
-Within 2019, the Audit Committee conducted 4 meetings to review audit reports from Internal Audit, the findings and solutions of which were reported formally to BOC.
+Within the year, the Audit Committee conducted 4 online meetings via video conferencing and emails to review audit reports from Internal Audit, the findings and solutions of which were reported formally to BOC.
 It is in the opinion of the BOC that the Company has delivered all aspects of GCG according to guidelines.
 The Code of Conduct and Whistleblowing system continue to be strengthened at all levels of the organization, helping to ensure the compliance with external laws and regulations.

-Additionally, in compliance to OJK Regulation No.34/POJK.04/2014, the Nomination and Remuneration Committee, chaired by William Travis Saucer, assisted the BOC to evaluate and advise on the nomination and remuneration of BOC and BOD members.
-During the year, the NRC conducted 3 meetings whose recommendations have been proposed and communicated to the BOC.
+Additionally, in compliance to OJK Regulation No. 34/POJK.04/2014, the Nomination and Remuneration Committee (NRC), also chaired by myself, John Bellis, assisted the BOC to evaluate and advise on the remuneration of BOC and BOD members.
+During the year, the NRC conducted 3 online meetings whose recommendations have been proposed and communicated to the BOC.

-During 2019, the NRC submitted several proposals to the BOC in order to strengthen the overall structure of BOC, BOD and Management team.
-In 2019, the BOC approved the appointment of Adrian Suherman as the Company’s new President Director.
-The appointment of Adrian was also approved by shareholders at the Company’s Annual General Meeting of Shareholders held on April 2019.
-Adrian brings strong vision and leadership, passion for the consumer, and execution capabilities needed to build MPPA in this fast-changing environment.
+During 2020, the NRC submitted several proposals to the BOC in order to strengthen the overall structure of BOC, BOD and Management team.
+In 2020, the BOC approved the appointment of Herry Senjaya as the Company’s Finance Director & CFO as well as Andre Rumantir and Johanes Jany as the Company’s Directors.
+Those appointments were also approved by shareholders at the Company’s Annual General Meeting of Shareholders held on June 2020.
+Herry brings strong leadership and knowledge in monitoring and controlling the Company’s financial and cost efficiency measures with his outstanding financial audit experience of more than 15 years at the Company.
+Both Andre and Johanes are experienced executives with long-term knowledge about the Company’s aspect to bring their outstanding execution capabilities needed to build MPPA in this fast-changing environment.